alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 My best score as a kid was 1198 points.
 The avatar score is 2500.

-Part of the reason this has always been a white whale for me is that there's no timer on the game and it's almost entirely deterministic.
+Part of the reason this has always been a white whale for me is that it's almost entirely deterministic.
 You could, in theory, figure out the optimal sequence of moves for each level to maximize your score.
 Actually doing so would take forever, but you *could*.
 There's RNG in the starting layout, but there's also a heavy skill component.

-Now that I'm an adult with AI experience, Destruct-o-Match starts looking like an ideal place to use game AI.
-It is a turn based game, with no time pressure, and no randomness.
-That puts it in the camp of games like Chess and Go, which we know AI is superhuman at.
-Surely we can get to sort-of-expert level in the much simpler game of Destruct-o-Match if we try?
+Destruct-o-Match can be viewed as a deterministic turn based game, where your moves are deciding what boulders to remove.
+That puts it in the camp of games like Chess and Go, games where AI developers have created bots that play at a superhuman level.
+If AI can be superhuman at Go, surely AI can be sort-of-expert level on Destruct-o-Match if we try?

 This is the story of me trying.